New Study Finds That Legal States Have Lower Rates of Cannabis-Impaired Driving

 The significance of the BioMediCan biosynthesis of a cannabinoid is that they have chosen to produce one of the most beneficial and rare cannabinoids available.
 They have also seemingly been able to keep this man-made intervention as close to nature as possible.

-Yes and no. Synthetic cannabinoids and biosynthesis of cannabinoids are both accomplished through human intervention.
-However, synthesis is the formation of something complex by combining chemical reagents in flasks and distilling them.
+No. Synthetic cannabinoids and biosynthesis of cannabinoids are both accomplished through human intervention but in different ways.
+Synthesis is the formation of something complex by combining chemical reagents in flasks and distilling them.
 Meanwhile, the biosynthesis of cannabinoids is the synthesis of organic compounds within living organisms, without the need for harsh reagents.
-Synthetic is thought to have more of an artificial connotation and biosynthesis speaks more of an organic significance based on the methods used.
+Synthetic is thought to have more of an artificial connotation and biosynthesis speaks more of an organic and natural significance based on the methods used.

-Again, the answer is yes and no. Ultimately, biosynthesis is still synthesizing cannabinoids even though it’s done in a more organic fashion.
-However, it’s still too early on for there to be enough research to understand the extent of safety from consuming biosynthetic cannabinoids and their long term health effects.
+The answer is to be determined.
+Ultimately, biosynthesis is still synthesizing cannabinoids even though it’s done in a more organic fashion.
+However, it’s still too early for there to be enough research to understand the extent of safety from consuming biosynthetic cannabinoids and their long term health effects.
 One can stand to reason that if the biosynthesis of cannabinoids ends up with a product that is 100% organic, such as the THCV from BioMediCan, that it would be safer for consumption than the chemical-based manmade cannabinoids (synthetic cannabinoids).
 Fully synthetic cannabinoids can often leave residues of harsh chemical reagents or mystery byproducts with unknown effects.

 The company answers it best themselves when they explain that it is biosynthesis and not chemical synthesis.
 They stated that “chemical synthesis is the creation of compounds through artificial means by a chemical reaction.
 Compounds derived from chemical synthesis often possess components that differ from the desired naturally occurring compound.
 These synthetic components can be toxic and result in undesirable side effects.
 Biosynthesis is the production of the desired compound through the natural means of an organism’s biological processes.
 Biosynthesis produces identical compounds to those found in nature, lending itself as the optimal pathway for the manufacture of cannabinoids and carotenoids identical to their naturally occurring counterparts”.